The contour gauge in use: telling untold: The contour gauge conception

-Notice that since the gauge condition given by Eqn.~(\ref{CG-1}) selects on the each fiber only the identity element of group $G$, it means that the gauge transforms have been reduced to the ``global'' gauge transforms.
+Notice that since the gauge condition given by Eqn.~(\ref{CG-1}) selects only the identity element of group $G$ on each fiber, it means that the gauge transforms have been reduced to the ``global'' gauge transforms.
 That is, the gauge function $\theta(x)$ becomes the coordinate independent and is fixed $\theta_0$.
+This situation is identical to that one can see in Fig.~\ref{Fig-S-1} of Sec.~\ref{Sec:II}.
+Namely, the red dash on the ball surface corresponds to one particular choice of the group element fixed by the given contour gauge.
+However, if we mark the line on the ball surface by the other dash, it would mean that we choose the other group element fixed by the different contour gauge.
+In both cases, we deal with the same description of H-system.

 Since the functional ${\bf g}(x | A)$ depends on the whole path in ${\cal X}$, the contour gauge refers to the non-local class of gauges and generalises naturally the familiar local axial-type of gauges.
 It is also worth to notice that two different contour gauges can correspond to the same local (axial) gauge with the different fixing of residual gauges \cite{Anikin:2010wz, Anikin:2015xka}.
 If we would consider the local gauge without the connection with the non-local gauge, the residual gauge freedom would require the extra conditions to fix the given freedom.
-This statement reflects the fact that, in contrast to the local axial gauge, the contour gauge does not possess the residual gauge freedom in the finite region of a space \cite{Anikin:2021oht}.
+This statement reflects the fact that, in contrast to the local axial gauge, the contour gauge does not possess the residual gauge freedom in the finite region of a space where the boundary gluon fields are absent \cite{Anikin:2021oht}.